Prominence: A discriminator of gravitational wave signals

 As a general trend, the $p$-values from the KS and CvM tests decrease as the uncertainties decrease.
-From panel~(a), which represents our most conservative case with a 5\% uncertainty in $h^2\Omega_\mathrm{GW}$, we find that both the KS and CvM tests yield large $p$-values (KS: 0.40, CvM: 0.30), which indicates no statistically significant difference between the FOPT and DW distributions.
-As panel~(b) shows, 95\% confidence level (CL) discrimination is possible with a 2\% uncertainty.
-For the uncertainty achievable with LISA, $\Delta \Omega/\Omega = 1\%$ (panel~(c)), the distinction between the FOPT and DW cases becomes more pronounced.
-Here, the KS and CvM tests return $p$-values below 0.0027, so that the two sources can be distinguished at the 3$\sigma$~CL.
-Panel~(d) presents results for even lower values of $\Delta \Omega / \Omega$.
-The discriminating power is further enhanced as evidenced by $p$-values $\lesssim 10^{-5}$, corresponding to a significance greater than $4\sigma$.
-This demonstrates that, unlike SNR, Prominence provides robust discriminating power between the FOPT and DW sources, even if their SGWB peaks overlap.
+From panel~(a), which represents our most conservative case with a 5\% uncertainty in $h^2\Omega_\mathrm{GW}$, we find that both the KS and CvM tests yield large $p$-values (KS: 0.95, CvM: 0.17), which indicates no statistically significant difference between the FOPT and DW distributions.
+As panel~(b) shows, 98.7\% confidence level (CL) discrimination with the CvM statistic is possible with a 2\% uncertainty.
+For the projected uncertainty achievable with LISA, $\Delta \Omega/\Omega = 1\%$ (panel~(c)), the distinction between the FOPT and DW cases becomes more pronounced.
+Here, the CvM test returns a $p$-value of 0.00045, so the two sources can be distinguished at the 3.5$\sigma$~CL.
+Panel~(d) presents results for an even smaller value of $\Delta \Omega / \Omega$.
+The discriminating power is further enhanced as evidenced by a $p$-value $\lesssim 5\times 10^{-7}$, corresponding to a significance greater than $4\sigma$.
+This demonstrates that Prominence provides robust discriminating power between the FOPT and DW sources, even if their SGWB peaks overlap.

 We now extend our analysis to scenarios with two-peaked GW spectra.
 As before, we focus on the case where the peak amplitudes and frequencies of the DW and FOPT contributions are identical.
 For a complete comparison, we examine all possible combinations of the two spectra as in \cref{tab:benchmark_cases}.